Horus-Org/.github/profile/README.md

 # Horus

-An open source initiative from [Area Layer](https://github.com/AreaLayer) for provide Hypercore, Nostr, Lightning Network, Bitcoin and TBD
+An open source initiative from [Area Layer](https://github.com/AreaLayer) for provide Bitcoin and Lightning Network

 ## Tech